mskocik/svelecte/README.md

 ### Custom items

 If `renderer` property is not enough for you or you prefer Component syntax to HTML strings, you can use your own Components.
-Keep in mind that default `Item` component handles styling, highlighting when searching etc.
+Keep in mind that default `Item` component handles highlighting when searching, but the rest of features like styling should be inherited if you use proper css classes (the same as `Item` component)..

 To make it easier to use your own Components, there are available actions, highlighting function and close button icon for you to use.